atlarge-research/wta-tools/README.md

 Additional modules can be found in the submodules directory.
 Currently, they include the following things
 - Benchmarking
   - Contains scripts to benchmark the performance of the framework against the Distributed ASCI Supercomputer 5 (DAS-5).
-More information can be found in the [here](./submodules/benchmarking/README.md).
+More information can be found [here](./submodules/benchmarking/README.md).
 - wta-tools
   - Instructions to use validation scripts.
 More information can be found in [here](./submodules/wta-tools/README.md).